TheKnightCoder/Ansible-Networking/README.md

 - [napalm_validate](https://github.com/napalm-automation/napalm-ansible/blob/develop/napalm_ansible/napalm_validate.py) - Validate deployments using YAML file describing the state you expect your devices to be in.
 See [Validating deployments docs](http://napalm.readthedocs.io/en/latest/validate/).
 >Note that this is meant to validate state, meaning live data from the device, not the configuration.
 Because that something is configured doesn’t mean it looks as you want.

-Although the code in our repository has been designed for Cisco IOS, it can be adapted to work with other vendors by changing very little code thanks to NAPALM.
+---Although the code in our repository has been designed for Cisco IOS, it can be adapted to work with other vendors by changing very little code thanks to NAPALM.

 This can be done by copying the `Ansible-Networking\lib\roles\ios` folder and adapting the code:
 - Adapting the dev_os variable in `Ansible-Networking\lib\roles\ios\connect\defaults` (see [drivers names](http://napalm.readthedocs.io/en/latest/support/index.html) for supported devices)